dvn/dvn-netbeans/readme.md

 This git repo allows you to practice setting up a Dataverse Network (DVN) development environment on a virtual machine (VM) on your computer by following http://dvn.github.com/dvn-sourceforge2github/dvn-dev-on-github/quickstart/

+Please note: the Vagrant part of this is not fully automated.
+Due to changes between CentOS 6.3 and 6.4, you must make sure the packages you get when installing GNOME are from 6.3.

 The VM will be running CentOS 6 and we will be installing:

 - NetBeans